KARMA-BOI/Raranall-Token-Extractor/README.md

 ## HOW TO SETUP

 1. Download The Files
-2. Run "Setup.bat" & Wait For It To Finish
+2. Run "SETUP.bat" & Wait For It To Finish
 3. Enter The Directory Path Where The RAR Files Are Located, When Prompted
 5. Enter The Password Of Your RAR Files, When Prompted
-6. After The Program Finishes, It Should Create a .txt File With All The Extracted Tokens, Inside The Directory It's Ran In
+6. A .txt File Should Be Created, Where All Extracted Tokens Are Pasted

 ## EDUCATIONAL PURPOSES DISCLAIMER